tohasan/robot-keyword-tutorial/README.md

 This contains the most basic example on how to define a testcase using keywords (here only the __Log__ keyword is used that prints to the generated log-file).

-### Test execution
+__Test execution__
 pybot --outputdir ./report sample-0-trivial.txt
+java -jar /usr/local/opt/robotframework/robotframework-2.9.2.jar --outputdir ./report sample-0-trivial.txt

 The next example shows how to import a Library (in this case the String Library).
 It also shows a simple for-loop.

-### Test Execution
+__Test execution__
 pybot --outputdir ./report sample-1-trivial-extended.txt
+java -jar /usr/local/opt/robotframework/robotframework-2.9.2.jar --outputdir ./report sample-0-trivial.txt